 Q: Why are blogs all about selling credit cards and embellishing posts to fill up pages and pages of content?

 A: Because there’s a lot of money in that.
-Credit card referrals pay hundreds of dollars, and more content means more space for ads.
+Credit card referrals pay hundreds of dollars a whack and can be a massive income stream, and more content means more space for ads.

 Q: Why do you have to spend 10 minutes reading an article to get to the point, or get the link for the 500 free miles?